DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/Overview.md

 - [Security](CONFIGURATION/Security.md) - Lists the privileges associated with Smart Send and the security roles with access to the privilege

 ## [Email processing](PROCESSES/Email-processing.md)

+## New ideas
+- Have a suggestion for new product or new feature for existing product?
+[Suggest a New idea](https://forms.office.com/r/U9twpSt3in)